Last updated July 27, 2022

 Episode data helps physicians see how the critical decision points of treatment turn into costs and outcomes across their patients and help create future approaches for improvement.
 The data clearly reveal both extremes—unpreventable high-cost, complicated episodes where no actions would have changed the results, and episodes where intervention is possible and could have significantly reduced costs.

-Data Sufficiency Is a Moving Target, but Iterative and Achievable
+Data Sufficiency Is Iterative and Achievable

 Some ACOs start out with the assumption—based on experience—that they can economize data and technology.
 In our competitive, increasingly venture-backed practice environment, this is a path to extinction.